 Consideration of intoxication, myxedema, sepsis, hypoglycemia, and trauma

 Diagnosis is by core temperature, not oral temperature.
 Electronic thermometers are preferred; many standard mercury thermometers have a lower limit of 34° C. Rectal and esophageal probes are most accurate.

-Laboratory tests include CBC, glucose (including bedside measurement), electrolytes, BUN, creatinine, and ABGs.
+Laboratory tests include complete blood count, glucose (including bedside measurement), electrolytes, blood urea nitrogen, creatinine, and arterial blood gases (ABGs).
 ABGs are not corrected for low temperature.
-ECG may show J (Osborn) waves (see Figure: Abnormal ECG showing J (Osborn) waves (V4).) and interval prolongation (PR, QRS, QT).
-Causes are sought.
-If the cause is unclear, alcohol level is measured, and drug screening and thyroid function tests are done.
+An electroencephalogram (EEG) may show J (Osborn) waves (see figure Abnormal ECG showing J [Osborn] waves [V4] Abnormal ECG showing J (Osborn) waves (V4) ) and interval prolongation (PR, QRS, QT).
+If the cause of hypothermia is unclear, tests to detect contributing factors are done, including measuring the alcohol level and screening for drugs and thyroid function.
 Sepsis and occult head or skeletal trauma must be considered.

 Fluid resuscitation is essential for hypovolemia.
 Patients are given 1 to 2 L of 0.9% saline solution (20 mL/kg for children) IV; if possible, the solution is heated to 40 to 42° C. More fluid is given as needed to maintain perfusion.